Santa Barbara California

 “Queen of the Missions”

 The inside of the church is as impressive as the outside.
-It has huge ceilings, decorated with chandeliers, to light its immense space below, beautifully decorated with inspiring art; both Chumash and Mexican style.
+It has huge ceilings, decorated with chandeliers, to light its immense space below, beautifully decorated with inspiring art, both Chumash and Mexican style.
 The church has plenty of room for original and noteworthy paintings and inspirational statues.
-Highlights include: an abalone-encrusted Chumash altar, made in the 1790s, two of the largest religiously inspired paintings by Mexican artists: Assumption and Coronation of the Virgin (acquired in 1798), The Crucifixion, inspiring tile designs, and an impressive area above the altar that includes statues and windows.
+Highlights include: an abalone-encrusted Chumash altar, made in the 1790s, two of the largest religiously inspired paintings by Mexican artists: Assumption and Coronation of the Virgin (acquired in 1798), The Crucifixion, inspiring tile designs, and an impressive area above the altar for statues and windows.

 The Chumash also learned European music and performed during the services.
 “Church services were accompanied by an Indian choir and instrumental ensemble of violins, cellos, woodwinds, and brasses rather than an organ.”